pzentenoe/filemaker/README.md

 ## Getting Started

 The first thing you do is to create a [Client](https://github.com/pzentenoe/filemaker/blob/master/client.go).
-The client connects to Filemaker passing a host.
+The client connects to FileMaker Server passing a host.

 ```go